adamsilver/adamsilver.io-jekyll/_drafts/2018-01-01-the-role-of-a-front-end-developer.md

 ## User Experience

 Everyone is responsible for User Experience (UX) [0] and Front-end Developers play an essential role [1].
-This is because due to the nature of their job they (should) understand the platform better than anyone else.
+This is because due to the nature of their job they are likely to have a very deep understanding of the the browser.

-Having to develop against an almost infinite amount of different browsers across different Operating Systems and devices with different configurations means a Front-end developer truly understands the constraints of the web and embraces them to the users advantages.
+Having to develop against an almost infinite amount of different browsers across different Operating Systems and devices, with different configurations means a Front-end developer truly understands the constraints of the web and embraces them to the users advantages.

 ## Front-end architecture

-Ensures that a suitable front-end architecture is ensured including but not limited to design patterns such as Constructors, architectural patterns such as MVC, bootstrapping strategy for Javascript, bundling and compression, modularity and semantics.
-Technical contracts should be in-place between the front-end and backend developers to discuss appropriate view models for the view template engine (which differs between server side tech stacks) and of course XHR responses.
+A front-end developer should design a suitable front-end architecture which considers many facets including but not limited to:

+* Design patterns
+* Architectural patterns
+* Bootstrapping strategy
+* Bundling and compression
+* Modularity and semantics
+* Technical contracts between back-end and front-end requests/responses.
+* Code style and convention

 ## Front-end features

-Will definitely include writing HTML, CSS and Javscript that pertains to existing or new features.
-Hopefully includes writing unit tests and (helping to) write functional tests to ensure code-qaulity is high  [X](look up a reasons to unit and functional test automation)
+Having a defined architecutre, that architecutre can now be used to define and create features.
+This will include writing HTML, CSS and Javscript that pertains to existing or new features.
+This should include writing unit tests and (helping to) write functional tests to ensure code-qaulity is high  [X](look up a reasons to unit and functional test automation)

 ## Accessibility